 The small plants that grow near the ground will have thorns in them.
 So if you are walking in your garden without slippers, you may hurt your feet.
 It is not something to worry about, as the cut will be really small.
-Actually I have cut my feet many times in this way when I was small.
+Actually, I have cut my feet many times in this way when I was small.

-Also, if you have kids I am sure they would enjoy the 'touch me not' characteristic of this plant, which would add to their childhood curiosity and fun.
+Also, if you have kids I am sure they would enjoy the "touch-me-not" characteristic of this plant, which would add to their childhood curiosity and fun.
 Most people actually grow them not just for their flowers, but also out of curiosity.
 Just make sure you grow them in containers!

-You can see the close up photos of the mimosa pudica flowers and leaves here.
+You can see the close-up photos of the mimosa pudica flowers and leaves here.

 The plants are said to have some medicinal uses despite the fact that they have some toxicity and so they are not edible for consumption.
 The leaves, flowers and roots have medicinal uses, especially for treatments related to skin and inflammations.
 The home treatments for inflammations and several skin problems include the grinding of leaves, flowers and the roots to a paste and applying it on the affected area.
-The plant is also said to be effective against cobra venom and also the headaches from migraines.
+The plant is also said to be effective against cobra venom and headaches from migraines.

-However, these traditional treatments are not scientifically proved and so if you want to try it out, there should be proper guidance and understanding.
+However, these traditional treatments are not scientifically proven and so if you want to try it out, there should be proper guidance and understanding.
 I have heard a lot about the medicinal use of this plant while I was growing up, but frankly, I have no experience using them even once.